How systems shift

 Inner as well as outer change: Changing oneself as a means to create change in the world

-For more, read The Relational Work of Systems Change - The most read article in the Stanford Social Innovation Review in 2022.
+For more, read The Relational Work of Systems Change - The most read article in the Stanford Social Innovation Review for 2022.

 Source: John Kania, Mark Kramer & Peter Senge, “The Water of Systems Change,” FSG. https://www.fsg.org/publications/water_of_systems_change